 Brad: This is like an Australian joke probably going over your head.

 Stev: I’ve thought of a different question, but I guess you are correct.
 But something ever came in your head.
-OK, this is the last time I go on the road.
+OK, this is the last time I go on the road?

 Stev: Any idea, did you ever have a plan B?

 Tony: Well I have.
 I’ve worked in a warehouse before when I didn’t have much work once I come back from Europe.
 The first time with Parkway Drive being away in Europe for a while people forget that you’re around and then don’t bother ringing you anymore because you’re not available.
 But even though you’re back, unless you’ve gone and splatter all over social media you’re back.
-They don’t know and they don’t ring for works.
+They don’t know and they don’t ring for work.
 You have to go and get another job as a warehouse manager for a little while.

 Stev: How were you as a kid?
 I would like to know how you would you see yourself as a kid because I have a couple more questions going in that direction and I wanted to start with that.
 Like were you more of a quiet kid or more of a wild kid?